ThisisDennis/RaspbeeLights/README.md

 There is a lot to do, but it's not difficult, you can easily expand the functionality.
 In most cases you can copy a function in RhasspyLights.py and change the payload.

 Just take a look at the documentation: https://dresden-elektronik.github.io/deconz-rest-doc/getting_started/#get-a-list-of-all-lights

+P.s.
+The satelite site id here is also used as light group.
+If i turn out "all" lights, it will turn out all lights in the group with the same name as the site-id.